kool-dev/kool/docs/4-Commands/kool-exec.md

 ## kool exec

-Execute a new command inside a running service container
+Execute a command inside a running service container

 ### Synopsis

-This command allows to spawn a new process (specified by COMMAND) within a running service container (specified by SERVICE).
+Execute a COMMAND inside the specified SERVICE container (similar to an SSH session).

 ```
 kool exec [OPTIONS] SERVICE COMMAND [--] [ARG...]